Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Experiments

-We show the quantitative result in Table~\ref{tab:fig_syn_tree_all_embedding}.
-We confirmed that hGP-LVM embedded the synthetic hierarchy with high-quality distance preservation than the Euclidean GP-LVM on all datasets.
-The priority of hGP-LVM over hyperbolic VAEs was also confirmed when $d=5$ and $d=6$.
-Although the data size was limited and more effective parameters may exist for hyperbolic VAEs, we emphasize that hGP-LVM did not require such ill-posed parameter tuning and can embed hierarchy even with a limited amount of data.
-We next show the visualization comparison in Figure~\ref{fig:main_bin_tree_result}~(a).
-In GP-LVM, it is not easy to find the hierarchical nature of the SBT dataset, and the embedding is spread with increasing depth.
-Although the embedding of hyperbolic VAEs represented a hierarchical nature, the root nodes with the depth $1$ did not position around the origin, and it is hard to interpret the tree structure in the SBT dataset. hGP-LVM embedded the SBT's hierarchy holding internode similarity and placed the root nodes on the origin, which largely contributed to the visibility of the embedding.
-In summary, we validated the effectiveness of hGP-LVM toward generative models with the experiment typically used for evaluating hyperbolic generative models.
+The quantitative results are presented in Table~\ref{tab:fig_syn_tree_all_embedding}.
+As can be seen, the results demonstrate that the hGP-LVM embedded the synthetic hierarchy with higher distance preservation quality than that of the Euclidean GP-LVM on all datasets.
+The priority of the hGP-LVM over the hyperbolic VAEs was also confirmed for cases where $d=5$ and $d=6$.
+Although the data size was limited, and more effective parameters may exist for the hyperbolic VAEs, we emphasize that the hGP-LVM did not require such ill-posed parameter tuning and could embed the hierarchy even with a limited amount of data.
+The visualization comparison is shown in Figure~\ref{fig:main_bin_tree_result}~(a).
+With the GP-LVM, it is difficult to find the hierarchical nature of the SBT dataset, and the embedding is spread with increasing depth.
+Although the embedding of the hyperbolic VAEs represented a hierarchical nature, the root nodes with depth $1$ did not position around the origin, and it is difficult to interpret the tree structure in the SBT dataset.
+In contrast, the proposed hGP-LVM embedded the SBT's hierarchy holding internode similarity and placed the root nodes on the origin, which largely contributed to the visibility of the embedding.
+In summary, we validated the effectiveness of hGP-LVM toward generative models by conducting an experiment typically used for evaluating hyperbolic generative models.

-\paragraph{Embedding Comparison with Different Lengthscale} In Section~\ref{subsec:hyperboloid_kernel}, we state that \textit{the meaning of the length scale $\kappa$ is how much we expect the latent variables to follow the hyperbolic curvature}.
-We show the experimental verification of this statement in Figure~\ref{fig:main_bin_tree_result}~(b).
-We confirm that the representation was spread and aligned as growing $\kappa$.
-Although the embeddings of depths $1$ and $2$ were mixed around the origin when $\kappa=10$ or $\kappa=30$, they were separated when $\kappa=100$.
-The length scale parameter determined the range of the latent variables, and large $\kappa$ brought the strong hyperbolic curvature to the latent representation.
-We need to determine $\kappa$ according to the degree to which we expected the hierarchical structure in data.
+\paragraph{Embedding Comparison with Different Length Scales} As mentioned in Section~\ref{subsec:hyperboloid_kernel}, \textit{the meaning of the length scale $\kappa$ is how much we expect the latent variables to follow the hyperbolic curvature}.
+An experimental verification of this statement is shown in Figure~\ref{fig:main_bin_tree_result}~(b).
+Here, we confirm that the representation was spread and aligned as $\kappa$ increased.
+Although the embeddings of depths $1$ and $2$ were mixed around the origin for $\kappa=10$ and $\kappa=30$, they were separated for $\kappa=100$.
+The length scale parameter determined the range of the latent variables, and a large $\kappa$ value effectively brought the strong hyperbolic curvature to the latent representation.
+Thus, the $\kappa$ value must be determined according to the degree to which we expect the hierarchical structure in the data.